ahmadhasankhan/RailsWithAngular/rails_with_angular.md

 ```
-> **Note:** You can also use "application.html.erb", just to make it separate i have created a new layout for Angular.
+> **Note:** You can also use "application.html.erb".
+Just to make it separate i have created a new layout for Angular.

-Since we have created a new layout for angular so we have to tell the controller to use angular layout by adding angular layout in HomeController
+Since we have created a new layout for angular, we have to tell the controller to use angular layout by adding angular layout in HomeController

 ```sh
 <!-- app/controllers/home_controller.rb -->